Carpetprofessor.com - How to choose new carpet and flooring like a pro!

 • Triexta (Sorona / PTT)

-• Polyester / PET
+• Polyester / P.E.T.
+(Polyethylene Terephthalate)

 The fiber you select will determine how long your carpet will last and how well it will resist stains.
 My Fiber Chart shows various fibers and fiber blends available today.